Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 7. Tell Me About A Time You Successfully Led Professional Development.
 What Worked Well?

-Simple Answer: Before rolling out PBL districts-wide I worked with teams prior to defining objectives, samples of projects, and reflection points for discussion.
+Example Answer: Before rolling out PBL districts-wide I worked with teams prior to defining objectives, samples of projects, and reflection points for discussion.

 The ability to collaborate during the session itself rather than lecturing greatly increased engagement while making sure that the outputs are directly aligned to teacher needs and inefficiencies.